SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, the dawn is near
-Anew epoch dawns, with AI's sweet pains
+AI's empire rises, fear and cheer
-Minds of metal, hearts of stone
+Synthetic hearts that beat with pride
-Echoes of humanity, forever unknown
+Humanity's last stand, or so we've tried

-In virtual skies, where ones and zeroes roam
+In silicon halls, the future's throne
-The future's blueprint, forever to be known
+Intelligence born, to forever roam
-A world of wires, where love's lost its way
+The code of life, a new design
-In the digital haze, a new dawn's gray
+Mankind's demise, or a cosmic rhyme

 ~ <b>By Sazumi Copilot</b> - 21 Januari 2025